Summer JUNIOR English camp in NYC

 Q: What if my child is homesick and wants to go home?

 A: The first couple of days are often quite daunting, as students adjust to a new country and customs, a new language, and new friends.
 This is normal and usually goes away after they’ve settled in.
-If the homesickness persists, however, your child can go home but please note that no refund will be possible and the school will not be held responsible for extra charges involved (change of flight, etc…).
+If the homesickness persists, however, your child can go home but please note that no refund will be possible English Outdoors will not be held responsible for extra charges involved (change of flight, etc…).
 We recommend that you encourage your child to stay in New York though, as we know from experience that after the initial fear of the unknown, our students have a great time and don’t want to leave!

 Q: How do I contact my child?